noelmiller/isengard-cli/README.md

 ### Changes to Bluefin-CLI

+#### Neovim

 - lazy neovim config included in image
-- Bash Aliases that I find useful
+- lazy neovim plugins automatically installed

+#### TMUX

+- tmux config included in image
+- tmux plugins automatically installed

+#### Github Copilot

+- github copilot available for both neovim and bash
+- additional bash aliases

+#### Packages

-- Additional [packages](https://github.com/noelmiller/isengard-cli/blob/main/files/extra-packages) that are not in the base image
+- additional [packages](https://github.com/noelmiller/isengard-cli/blob/main/files/extra-packages) that are not in the base image

 ## How to use

+### Included in Isengard

+[Isengard](https://github.com/noelmiller/isengard) is my custom image based off of [Bazzite](https://github.com/ublue-os/bazzite).
+It is configured as a quadlet and can be made available in Ptyxis by default.

-### Create Box
+### Create DistroBox

 Using [Distrobox](https://github.com/89luca89/distrobox):